The Rose-Breasted Grosbeak: A Brief Visit

 A Delightful Visit

 The triangular red patch is diagnostic for a mature male of this species.
 It’s the rose-breasted grosbeak (French gros = large), or Pheucticus ludovicianus.
-No surprise, rose-breasted grosbeaks are related to cardinals in the family Cardinalidae, and also to buntings.
+No surprise, rose-breasted grosbeaks are related to cardinals in the family Cardinalidae, and also to buntings and towhees.

 The female is less colorful, resembling a female purple finch but 2″ larger.
 Her eyebrow stripe (supercilium) is white, her plumage is predominantly rich brown with white bars, and she has a spotted buff-colored chest.
 Male grosbeaks have a white bill, while the female’s is dull pink.